sookiemonster/Processing-LiteRoom/README.md

 Daniel - Added slider reset option.
 Fixed bugs where clicking the slider didn't update its adjustment correctly, and the preview wouldn't properly reflect changes made to the slider.

 Jonathan - Fixed implementation of histogram to be more accurate and better.
+I also made the RGB channels for the histogram.